Tips on how to craft the perfect query letter

 Write a three-paragraph letter

 Construct the body of your query letter as three distinct paragraphs.
 The opening paragraph is known as the hook.
-The middle paragraph is a brief synopsis of your manuscript.
+The middle paragraph is a brief synopsis of your book.
 The third paragraph is your writer's biography.

 Agents and editors are very busy, but they are also on the lookout for new material.
 Since you have mere seconds to grab their attention, it is important to open with a very strong and catchy first paragraph.